What are the career options for liberal arts students?

 That combination of the skills is the mark of a well-educated citizen who is able to fully participate in our society, economy, and democracy.
 Likewise, liberal arts graduates are ready for the widest array of career options.
 Our graduates are successful in establishing such a wide range of careers and becoming leaders of their organizations because of the core set of skills at the heart of our liberal arts education.
 In national surveys of employers, we see the skills and attributes most desired, with our liberal arts majors delivering this powerful training.

-The infographic to the right shows the percentage of our ~30,000 living undergraduate alumni who are working in different sectors of the economy.
+The Alumni Careers graphic shows the percentage of our ~30,000 living undergraduate alumni who are working in different sectors of the economy.
 We can see that the highest percentage of our alumni are working in business/finance, healthcare, higher education, law, STEM companies (IT, energy, engineering, science, manufacturing), and government & military.

 Again, the skills of all liberal arts majors prepare them for numerous different paths.
 Art history majors become lawyers, biology majors become editors of science magazines, English majors become doctors, anthropologists become business marketers, and so forth.